 Bachelor of Arts

-Programs leading to a bachelor of arts degree are offered in the departments of chemistry, earth sciences, mathematics, and physics.
+Programs leading to a bachelor of arts degree are offered in the departments of chemistry, computer science, earth sciences, mathematics, and physics.
 These programs provide a broad liberal education along with a major in one of these fields.

 Bachelor of Science

 The programs leading to the bachelor of science degree, offered in each of the departments of the college, emphasize students' preparation for a professional career and continuing or graduate education.

 The Environmental Sciences program is offered jointly with the College of Life Sciences and Agriculture (COLSA).

 The Architectural Students Minor is managed jointly by the Civil Engineering Department, and Art & Art History Department in the College of Liberal Arts (COLA).

 In addition to pursuing a single major, students may combine programs of study as follows: